About Rubén Madila

 I grew up playing with DIY toys in the corridors of a hospital turned museum of modern art, Madrid’s Reina Sofia.
 Visiting my mum at work meant spending time walking around exhibits in all shapes and sizes, from abstract paintings to quirky sculptures.
 I always wondered how they acquired their incredibly high value.

 I vividly remember two paintings I saw in my youth.
 I can’t recall the author’s name, but in my mind, they have now turned into a feeling of extreme confidence, broad strokes, simple passion, and tranquility.
-However, as much as they tried to convey their meaning to me, at the end, they could only be etched in my mind as two rectangles of almost solid colour, one fully red and the other green, hanging next to each other, without any further context.
+However, as much as they tried to convey their meaning to me, at the end, they could only be described by my eyes as two rectangles of almost solid colour, one fully red and the other green, hanging next to each other, without any further context.

 I stayed there for minutes, feeling dazed and confused as to how anyone could pay millions for what I perceived as the output of an afternoon’s hobby.

 It took me years to understand that sometimes that creates the point.
-That art, as an experience, is entirely subjective, but dependent on the medium and the journey.
+That art as an experience, is entirely subjective; but dependent on the medium and the journey.
 The audience is left to inquire about its meaning, to themselves and others, where there could be plenty or there could be none.
-It’s a desperate attempt to communicate all things willingly and unwillingly, in a way that survives its own creator.
-A permanent expression of a concept, in its own accord, where everyone will see a different dimension and depth.
+It’s a desperate attempt to communicate all things willingly and unwillingly, in a way that survives its own creator, that conquers time.
+A permanent expression of a concept, in its own accord, where everyone will feel a different dimension and depth.

-And it has taken me 30+ years to truly start considering myself as one, even in the most humble definition of the word.
+But for some reason, it took me 30+ years to start considering myself an artist, even in its most humble form.

 The narrowing path

 All the way back when I was 14, circa 1998, I signed up to my school newspaper, writing video-game, cinema and music reviews, all of them still passions of mine.
 What started as a side activity would eventually turn from another social bubble into my safe haven.
-Strangely enough, this modest newspaper, probably due to the perseverance of its editors, would manage to be invited to movie premières with their very own press pass.
-They (we) were sent trailers to report on, gush over, and nervously write about, coming up with clever questions way in advance in case we were lucking enough to be picked in some Q&As.
-Getting my very own quote from Maribel Verdú seemed like, or was, touching the stars.
+Strangely enough, this modest newspaper, probably due to the perseverance of its editors, would manage to be invited to movie premières with their officially-issued press passes.
+I cannot overstate the privilege that was.
+I grew up in a working-class area in the outskirts of a capital, a dormitory city named Leganés, where these opportunities where few and far between in a public school.

 To see all those artists pouring their souls into a piece in the hope you understood what they meant, was intimate, personal and meaningful.
 I wasn’t entirely naive as I fully knew it was their job, but for me it felt confessional, like seeing the world with borrowed eyes, with as much nuance in the container as in what it contained.
+This applied to all mediums, if you knew where to look (spoilers, it was the library).
 So I kept on reading, watching, listening and playing as much as I could, in sheer awe of how much the world had to share.
 I became amaze to the overlap in concepts, patterns and stories, the same feelings being expressed over an over again, with different voices, different textures, changing with the time but in essence, the same themes.
 Feelings and facts, waiting to be acknowledged, fought over or laughed at, until they were finally reconciled with the world.

 The deep dive

 Even though I have always felt the need to create art, for most of my life I was told to treat it as a hobby.
-I was told that unless I could use my creativity to make money, pursuing art would lead to a life of instability and self-doubt.
-I was told that art was a bad investment and that ironically, money was one of the most important things I needed to be successful.
-As a result, I went into coding as a way to harness my creativity and achieve a stable income, not knowing any other way to express my emotions.
+It was said that unless you could use your creativity to make money, pursuing art would lead to a life of instability and self-doubt.
+I saw that honest art was usually a bad investment and that ironically, money was one of the most important things I needed to be successful.
+As a result, I saw coding as the cheapest way to harness my creativity and achieve a stable income, not knowing any other way to express my emotions.
+Not before having a go at film-marking, with very mixed results.

-As much as I loved art, I didn’t think I had a deep enough understanding of it or that I had a real opportunity to be a part of it.
-Every time I thought about the relationship between art and money, it seemed like it was only used for entertainment or as a high-brow investment scheme.
+As much as I loved art, I didn’t think I had a deep enough understanding of it or that I had a sustainable mean to be a part of it.
+Every time I thought about the relationship between art and money, it seemed like it was only used to raise profiles or as a high-brow investment scheme.
 So, I felt stuck with the advice I had been given.
 I found that my only way to express myself in a way that was financially viable was through talking to machines.

-Day after day, I worked on a medium that was shaping the future of all art forms.
+Day after day, since I was 18, I worked on a medium that was shaping the future of all art forms.
 I watched closely as they adapted, merged, and became one with technology.

 In the end, I found that I loved the feeling of communicating with machines, understanding their logic, and watching them evolve as I learned to navigate their possibilities.
 I discovered a whole new world that spelled the beginning of a global revolution, where society’s voice would be trapped in a 6 inches mirror.